mounicaveggalam/mounicaveggalam.github.io/docs/index.md

 ![Mounica Veggalam](MounicaV.jpg)

 I am fascinated by all things high performance and acheiving a life of fulfillment while maximizing happiness.
 I am on my own personal growth journey and I have transformed how I live my life.
-I live with choice, freedom and a background of peace.
+I have gone from being a stressed out knowledge worker to a player living with choice, freedom and a background of peace.
 I approach my life as play and enjoy the game thoroughly.
+When I am not coaching and championing people, you will find me writing, learning about personal growth and exploring life with immense curiosity!

 ## Testimonials